lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 redirect_from:
   - /research.html
 ---
+My substantive political science interests divide in two interconnected streams.
+First, I'm interested in the exercise of state power through global governance.
+I intend global governance as the set of institutions, norms, and informal mechanisms set up by states and political actors to address problems of global collective action.
+These interests include the construction and operations of international organizations and agreements – multilateral or bilateral – or the exercise of state prerogatives beyond borders – _i.e._ extraterritoriality.
+My research shows multilateral agreements bolster state capacity to exercise domestic regulatory powers beyond borders.
+However, I also investigate the limits of this mechanism.
+Far from meaning that states can become global regulators, I show territorial connections still conditions the exercise of state regulatory power.

+Second, I study the international political economy of multinational companies (MNCs).
+I'm interested in how companies respond to instances of global governance.
+Regulating corporate crime and negative externalities of global production is among the most complex tasks for global governance.
+Companies can fragment their ownership and supply chains across borders to exploit loopholes and evade regulations.
+Regulators themselves are often better off by turning an eye blind to MNCs' activities, creating a collective action problem.
+In my research I show that companies respond to institutionalized and norm-based sanctions to their activities.
+I show stricter regulations can be conducive to the economic activity of corporations, against the common wisdom that stricter standards create unnecessary costs.
+I also marginally touch on the effects of companies' multinational economic activity in host states.

+Methodologically, I mainly address these topics employing quantitative methods.
+I'm interested in the application of observational and experimental designs for causal inference.
+My methodological research interests also include the epistemology of causal inferences derived from quantitative methods.
+I am also interested in the combination of causal designs with machine learning algorithms for processing large text documents.

 ## Working papers
 Crippa, L. (2021).
-The conditional arm of the law.
-The effect of the OECD Anti-Bribery Convention on foreign direct investment. _Under review_.
+"The conditional arm of the law.
+The effect of the OECD Anti-Bribery Convention on foreign direct investment." _Under review_.
 [Download paper](https://lorenzo-crippa.github.io/files/conditional_arm.pdf).

 Crippa, L., & Genovese, F. (2021).
-Papal Dividends: Do Pope’s Political Communications Move Economic Markets?
+"Papal Dividends: Do Pope’s Political Communications Move Economic Markets?"

 Crippa, L. (2021).
-Global Firms and Global Sheriffs.
-Why Territory Matters for Extraterritorial Enforcement of Regulatory Regimes.
+"Global Firms and Global Sheriffs?
+Why Territory Matters for Extraterritorial Enforcement of Regulatory Regimes."
 [Download paper](https://lorenzo-crippa.github.io/files/sheriffs.pdf).

 Crippa, L., Gizelis, T. I., Krause, J., & Minoletti, P. (2020).
-Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey
+"Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey."

 Crippa, L., Wittek, R., & Silitonga, M. S. (2020).
-Does Aid Spur Corruption?
-An Empirical Test of the “Curse of Aid” Hypothesis in Indonesian Provinces. _Under review_
+"Does Aid Spur Corruption?
+An Empirical Test of the 'Curse of Aid' Hypothesis in Indonesian Provinces." _Under review_

 ## Work in progress

+Crippa, L. "Insulator or Conductor?
+Corporate Ownership and the Effect of Criminal Scandals."

-Crippa, L. Out of Sight, Out of Mind.
-Why Do Countries Defect from Their Corporate Regulatory Mandates?
+Crippa, L. "Out of Sight, Out of Mind.
+Why Do Countries Defect from Their Corporate Regulatory Mandates?"

-Crippa, L. A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data
+Crippa, L. "A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data."

-Crippa, L., & Saavedra-Lux, L. Go Fight Elsewhere!
-FDI and the Diffusion of Conflict
+Crippa, L., & Saavedra-Lux, L. "Go Fight Elsewhere!
+FDI and the Diffusion of Conflict."

-Crippa, L., & Picci, L. Cross-border Corruption and the OECD Anti-Bribery Convention: The Determinants of Compliance
+Crippa, L., & Picci, L. "Cross-border Corruption and the OECD Anti-Bribery Convention: The Determinants of Compliance."

-Kostelka, F., Crippa, L., & Swatton P. J. Participation and Inequality in the U.S. States
+Kostelka, F., Crippa, L., & Swatton P. J. "Participation and Inequality in the U.S. States."